Many local artists have exhibited and sold artwork in the art gallery on the second floor of the Main Library.

 Shaker Library and Service Corps of Retired Executives, SCORE, offer free, one-on-one Small Business Consulting.

-Due to significant cuts to IRS funding in the 2015 Omnibus Appropriations bill,
+Due to significant cuts to IRS funding,

 We are unable to distribute any free forms or instructions beyond what the taxing authorities provide.